Gemma Collins: 2022–2023: Self-Harm & Me and The GC's Big Night Out

-In February 2022, Collins fronted a documentary on Channel 4 titled Gemma Collins: Self-Harm & Me.
-The documentary followed Collins as she opened up for the first time about her personal relationship with self-harm and saw her speak to experts as they investigated what was behind the rise in cases of self-harm in the United Kingdom.
-It received positive reviews and Collins was credited for raising the subject of self-harm and for showing audiences a different side to her.
-It was subsequently nominated within the Authored Documentary category at the 27th National Television Awards.
-Collins said she was "blown away" by the nomination, reflecting that "it was the scariest thing to be so honest with [herself], however the response [she] got from the show was totally overwhelming.

 In April 2022, Collins embarked on her first live theatre tour, titled The GC's Big Night Out.
 Performing in venues across the UK, the seven-date tour was announced on 19 April 2021 and tickets went on sale on 23 April.
 The tour was originally scheduled to take place between 15–24 October 2021 but was postponed due to logistical issues surrounding the COVID-19 pandemic.
 The tour began in Manchester on 5 April 2022 and Collins was joined by Stephen Bailey who assumed the role of presenter.
 The show featured Collins singing, looking back at her life and career and being interviewed by Bailey before taking questions from the audience.
 She performed in Glasgow, Southampton, London, Birmingham and Cardiff before the tour concluded in Newcastle on 14 April.

 In May 2022, Collins was set to take over the role of Matron "Mama" Morton in the UK tour of the musical Chicago.
 Following the announcement of her casting in March, producer David Ian said "[They] were completely stunned by [Collins'] audition for the role" describing her as "an undeniable force both on and off stage" and that "audiences across the country [were] in for a treat."
 Collins received criticism from several actors and theatre fans on social media who described her as a "stunt casting".
 Responding to critics, Collins said she "auditioned for the role and trained really hard" adding that she "didn't just get it because of [her alter ego] the GC".
 She was scheduled to make her debut in the musical at the Sunderland Empire Theatre on 31 May and was due to perform in Cardiff, Blackpool, Sheffield, Norwich and Oxford on selected dates throughout June and July.
 However a week before, it was announced that Collins had been forced to withdraw from the production due to a flare up of her knee injury that she sustained whilst competing on Dancing on Ice.
 She was replaced by singer and Loose Women panellist Brenda Edwards.